 - South African National Biodiversity Institute (SANBI) is legally mandated to monitor the impacts of GMOs in our environment.
 Visit www.sanbi.org.

-The Department of Trade and Industry considers trade and industrial development issues.
+The Department of Trade, Industry and Competition (the dtic) considers trade and industrial development issues.
 See www.thedti.gov.za.

 Department of Health (DOH) www.doh.gov.za